 2) Typos, Spelling or Grammatical Errors, Poor Writing.
 If you are so careless that you can’t even proofread your own résumé, then the assumption is that you would be equally careless with your job performance.
 Likewise, using unclear language, rambling, or just having it be too long are traits of a badly written résumé.
 One to two pages is standard.
 Three pages may work in rare cases (e.g highly technical roles) but anything beyond that is simply too long.
 Don’t make the reader work too hard to see the basics.
 If someone can’t figure out what you do by quickly glancing at the top third of the first page of your résumé … that’s a huge red flag.

 3) An Incomplete Profile on LinkedIn.
 By this I mean profiles that do not provide a full, relevant employment history, do not include details about specific skills and experience, and (to my total amazement) do not even include basic contact information!
 Sending messages through LinkedIn’s own internal system should never be the only way to reach someone.
 How does any job-seeker expect to be “found” by a recruiter or a company if they don’t even include a direct email address or a phone number?!
 Every day I see so many profiles that only list job titles, with absolutely no details below each position describing what the person did at those places.
 The fact is many people now apply for job postings using their LinkedIn profiles instead of sending traditional résumés.
 Also, many recruiters and HR professionals now routinely search for candidates using LinkedIn profiles instead of viewing traditional résumés.
 Incomplete LinkedIn profiles are completely ineffective, and actually reflect poorly on anyone who creates one.

-So once you’ve passed those deal-killers, here are some of the most obvious things that recruiters and HR people look at to eliminate candidates based on a 20-30 second review of a résumé or online profile:
+So once you’ve passed those deal-killers, here are some of the most obvious things that recruiters and HR people look at to eliminate candidates based on a quick review of a résumé or online profile: